querkmachine/encyclopedia-robotica/src/wiki/Robotkin/Robotkin.md

 ---

 "Test card" flag by Zero Democracy.
-[CC BY-SA]
+[CC BY-SA 4.0]
 !!!

 **Robotkin** is a kin identity under the [otherkin] umbrella where an individual identifies as a robot and believes themselves to be robotic in some fashion way, such as spiritually or psychologically.
 It may be considered a subcategory of [machinekin].